JordanDanielReyes/ncg/README.md

 ## Shopify Monitor
-Hello, I am [Rock](https://www.twitter.com/rockkdev) from the team at [StormeIO](https://www.twitter.com/stormeio) and I have decided to open-source a project of mine.
-It scans and waits for any changes on any Shopify site.
+Scans and waits for any changes on any Shopify site.
 Any product added/restocked will be sent to a webhook provided in the *config.json* file.
-I kindly ask you to not steal the code and rebrand it, at minimum keep the footer message.

 ## Example Images